livecomsjournal/article_templates/information_for_authors.md

 These fields should be filled out as completely as possible.
 Also at this time, include `ASAPversion` in the class options.
 The `ASAPversion` option will create a document footer that lists the received and accepted dates, and an indicator that the article is in "ASAP" form.

 When an issue of LiveCoMS is finalized, the editors will request one set of final changes.
 First, the authors should finish filling out the publication information shown above.
 Lastly, the `ASAPversion` class option should be replaced by `pubversion`.

-Include `pubversion` (but not `ASAPversion`) in the class options when the article is in final form for the release of a LiveCoMS issue (i.e., all of the volume/issue/page information is known and has been entered in the manuscript source file.
 The footer will change to include the full article citation.
+The `ASAPversion` and `pubversion` options cannot be specified simultaneously; the LaTeX compiler will report an error.